DebNation/notify-usb/README.md

 ```

 #### Customization :
-- use `--no-audio` flag if you want no audio
+- use `--no-sound` flag if you don't want to sound

 You can customize the sound(tone) that this programs plays, by replacing these files